Skip to content

 Bee-eater

-Their plumage is incredibly colorful with many shades ranging from blues to greens to reds that glisten when they fly through the air.
+Their plumage is incredibly colourful, with many shades ranging from blues to greens to reds that glisten when they fly through the air.

-These stunning creatures can be found all over Africa, Asia, Southern Europe, Australia and New Guinea where they feed mainly on bees but also other insects like flies or wasps as well as small mammals such as lizards or rodents.
+These stunning creatures can be found all over Africa, Asia, Southern Europe, Australia and New Guinea, where they feed mainly on bees but also other insects like flies or wasps and small mammals such as lizards or rodents.

-Bee-eaters live in colonies near rivers or wetlands so that they may easily hunt for food while staying close together for safety purposes.
+Bee-eaters live in colonies near rivers or wetlands, so they may easily hunt for food while staying close together for safety.

 Scientific classification: